Course Catalog

 5 units

 Course bridges feminist theory and social psychological research to explore connections between theory covered and empirical studies on various topics in social psychology.
 Seminar format allows students opportunity for extensive discussion.
 (Also offered as Feminist Studies 251.
 Students cannot receive credit for both courses.)
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.

 PSYC 252